bergmeister/posh-vsts-cli/README.md

 ## Tab Completion

-Tab completion is experimental at the moment but already works for subgroups and commands (i.e. the first 2 words after the `vsts` or `iv` command).
+Tab completion already works for groups (e.g. `vstst build`), commands (e.g. `vsts build list`) and options (e.g. `vsts build list --top`).
+Tab completion is available for the `vsts` and the `iv` commands and commands.
 The first time you use it in a new shell, you need to press tab twice but after that just one tab completes the current command.

 ````powershell
 >vsts <TAB><TAB>